 Height: 15-22 inches

 Fur Type: Straight

 Miniature Boxers are a mix of Boxer and Boston Terrier.
 As compared to Boxers, miniature boxers are comparatively a newer breed.

 - The appearance of mini boxers is mostly like Boxers and somewhat like Boston Terriers.

 - This dog breed is medium in size, and come in colors like black, brown, white, and combination of all these.

 - It has a tough look to it.
-They have muscular legs and deep chest.
+They have muscular legs and a deep chest.

-- The height and weight of this dog depends on the size of the parent dog breeds.
+- The height and weight of this dog depend on the size of the parent dog breeds.